 6.1 Award of Full Academic Status

 Full academic status is normally awarded to an academically qualified employee of another organisation or a qualified professional in circumstances where a high level of ongoing collaboration exists between the two organisations in the development, preparation and presentation of a course or in the conduct of a research program.
 Examples are the collaborative arrangement which exists with the Flinders Medical Centre in the development and provision of teaching and research programs in Medicine, or major collaborative research programs with organisations such as the CSIRO.
 Full academic status will normally be awarded within the context of an agreement or arrangement which enables a significant and ongoing level of interaction in an academic program.
-Full academic status can also be awarded to former Flinders academic staff and graduates of research higher degree programs.
+Full academic status can also be awarded to former Flinders academic staff and graduates of higher degree by rersearch programs.

 The following criteria will apply:

 6.1.1 the awardee must hold appropriate academic qualifications and demonstrate appropriate skills and experience, to be assessed with reference to relevant Academic Profiles which apply for an equivalent level academic staff position; and